 - Appropriate quality and quantity exercise for your body and goals (ie. not too little, not too much, with a mix of aerobic activities and strength training that includes some HIIT)

-- And, when Steps 1-6 are not sufficient, investigation into and treatment of other factors that may be affecting blood sugar regulation, such as latent infections (quite common), digestive disorders, nutrient deficiencies, exposure to toxins, impaired ability to detoxify, and hormone imbalances.
+- And, when Steps 1-6 are not sufficient, investigation into and treatment of other factors that may be affecting blood sugar regulation, such as the following, which are all quite common in those with pre-Diabetes and Type 1 and 2 Diabetes:

 Have you – or someone you know – been diagnosed with Type 2 Diabetes, Pre-Diabetes, Metabolic Syndrome and/or Insulin Resistance?
 If so, and you’re looking to reverse or avoid Type 2 Diabetes using natural methods instead of medications, you’ve come to the right place!